-Mindful eating is the practice of becoming consciously aware of every thing we do while eating.
-We are fully in the present moment and totally aware of each movement and each sensation.
-We notice how the food looks and smells, how each bite tastes, and how its texture feels.
-We watch how we pick up a fork or spoon, how we bring the food to our mouth, how we put it in our mouth, how we chew it, how we swallow it, etc. We use all our senses to develop and explore our relationship with food.
+Mindful eating is the practice of being consciously aware of everything we experience while eating.
+We are fully present and totally aware of each movement and each sensation.
+We notice how the food looks and smells, how each bite tastes, and its texture.
+We are aware of when we pick up a fork or spoon, when we bring the food to our mouth, how we put it in our mouth, how we chew it, how we swallow it, etc. We use all our senses to participate in the ritual of eating.
 It is a mindful meditation practice that we integrate with eating.

 Think about how pleasing